 We welcome patients by appointment Monday-Friday, 8AM to 5PM.
-Our centers are closed on federal holidays.
 If you are not able to keep an appointment, please contact us as soon as possible.
+Our centers are closed on the following holidays:

 If this is your first time visiting Carolina Eye or you have questions about your visit, please see our frequently asked questions below and visit the Planning Your Visit page.
 You also might want to print our New Patient Information Guidelines located on the Forms page, that includes information on appointments, billing and insurance, financing options, out-of-town visitors’ information and planning for your visit.

 If you have an eye emergency, please don’t hesitate to call us.
 During business hours, call (910) 295-2100 or toll-free at (800) 733-5357 and select the Nurse Call Center option.
 After hours you will hear a recording with instructions on how to reach us.
 For emergencies other than eye emergencies or if you are unable to reach us call 911.

 Please note our toll-free numbers can only be accessed in North Carolina and South Carolina.
 Callers from other states should call the local number listed.